Vitaly Milonov: Foreign policy

+Single men

+Milonov has proposed to the Russian Duma that cinema films glorifying single happy men should be banned.
+He argued that such films can threaten family values.
+Instead, fathers with many children should be portrayed as positive heroes.

+Controversies

 Antisemitism

 On 19 March 2014, Milonov reportedly made anti-Semitic statements to the St. Petersburg Legislative Council.
 According to the svodka.net news website, Milonov stated that Jews "vilify any saint, it is in their tradition of 2,000 years, beginning with the appeals to crucify the Saviour, ending with accusations of anti-Semitism against St. John of Kronstadt."
 Regarding allegations that St. John of Kronstadt, a 19th-century religious leader, was a supporter of the Black Hundred, Milonov argued that this allegation was based on “complete lies, a modern neo-liberal fable with a sulfuric, deep history of Satanism."

 Christian fundamentalism

 Milonov was recognized as an extremist after posting a picture in which he appeared with a gun and a T-shirt with extremist writings Orthodoxy or death.
 He refused to pay a fine for it and went unpunished due to parliamentary immunity.

 Other controversies

-In 2015, Milonov reported that he proposed to the Minister of Internal Affairs to introduce compulsory driving license for bicycle riders, since they behave improperly on the road.

-On 15 June 2016, Milonov sent an official request to the Prime Minister Dmitry Medvedev, proposing to use the historic name Constantinople for Istanbul in all Russian media and maps.

 In March 2018, Milonov denounced the British Government's claim that the Russian Government was "highly likely" responsible for the poisoning of Sergei and Yulia Skripal.
 Comparing the British Prime Minister Theresa May to Adolf Hitler, Milonov claimed that Britain was responsible for the attack and was pushing a "fantasy" for blaming Russia.

-On February 24, 2022, at the beginning of Russian invasion of Ukraine, BBC News radio in the USA broadcast an expletive-laced interview with Milonov during which Milonov claimed that the UK, the European Union, and the United States have provoked the invasion.
-He further claimed that Ukraine's president lacks public support and that Russia has valid rights to keep Ukraine under its influence.
+On February 24, 2022, at the beginning of Russian invasion of Ukraine, BBC News radio in the USA broadcast an expletive-laced interview with Milonov during which Milonov claimed that the UK, the European Union, and the United States had provoked the invasion.
+He further claimed that Ukraine's president lacked public support and that Russia had valid rights to keep Ukraine under its influence.
 Following the mobilization in Russia in September 2022, Milonov was mobilized and sent to the front in Donbas with the rank of junior sergeant to help with an anti-tank artillery battery.